- How much are kittens? Pet kittens are $1200, show/alter kittens are

 and then the hair just comes out a little at a time all over your home.

-almost always yes.
-I would definitely want to watch a cat with a bird or small pet (rabbit, gerbil, hamster, etc) because
+is almost always yes.
+I would definitely want to watch a cat with a bird or small pet (rabbit, gerbil, hamster, etc)

-they might think of them as a toy and not an animal.
-However, with dogs (big or small) or other cats, Ragdolls usually
+because they might think of them as a toy and not an animal.
+However, with dogs (big or small) or other cats, Ragdolls

-do great.
-In fact, people usually worry more about introducing their kitten to dogs but I find that usually goes better
+usually do great.
+In fact, people usually worry more about introducing their kitten to dogs but I find that usually

-than introducing your kitten to a resident cat.
-Typically, as long as the resident dog or cat is not mean to the kitten,
+goes better than introducing your kitten to a resident cat.
+Typically, as long as the resident dog or cat is not mean

 So, they are going to be looking for a companion to play with.

-as any other cat.
+expectancy as any other cat.
 They typically live 15-20 years but could live even longer.
-And of course that depends on many
+And of course that depends

-things-obtaining your kitten from a good breeder that makes health a priority, keeping up with vet care, and feeding a good
+on many things-obtaining your kitten from a good breeder that makes health a priority, keeping up with vet care, and feeding

-of grooming but they do need some.
-Again, if you found a breeder or site that said you do not have to groom your Ragdoll
+a ton of grooming but they do need some.
+Again, if you found a breeder or site that said you do not have to groom your

-at all, that is a bad breeder or misinformed person.
-That being said, for a long haired cat, Ragdolls usually don't
+Ragdoll at all, that is a bad breeder or misinformed person.
+That being said, for a long haired cat, Ragdolls usually

-need a lot.
+don't need a lot.
 If you do a five minute brushing every day, that should take care of it.
-Or, if you can't find the
+Or, if you can't find

-time to do it daily, you may need 30 minutes per week.
-But, by that time you may find one or two small mats that need
+the time to do it daily, you may need 30 minutes per week.
+But, by that time you may find one or two small mats that

-to be removed.
-Whereas if you brush for just five minutes per day, it will be easier on you and your kitten and it is
+need to be removed.
+Whereas if you brush for just five minutes per day, it will be easier on you and your kitten and

 - Do you ship?
-No, because of a recent APHIS/USDA ruling, no breeders
+No, because of a APHIS/USDA ruling, no breeders

 are allowed to ship unless they are registered breeders with APHIS.
 There may still be a handful that do it.
 But,